Round and Round (Tevin Campbell song)

-"Round and Round" was the Prince-produced first single from R&B singer Tevin Campbell's debut album T.E.V.I.N.
-This was Tevin's first solo single, as he was featured in "Tomorrow (A Better You, A Better Me)" alongside music legend Quincy Jones.
+"Round and Round" is the Prince-produced first single from American R&B singer Tevin Campbell's debut album, T.E.V.I.N.
+(1991).
+This was Campbell's's first solo single, as he was featured in "Tomorrow (A Better You, A Better Me)" alongside music legend Quincy Jones.
 The song is also featured on the Graffiti Bridge soundtrack.
 The hit song was a success on both the pop and R&B charts peaking at No. 12 on the Hot 100 and No. 3 on the US R&B chart.
-Actress Brittany Murphy covered this song on the eighth season of Kids Incorporated as a duet with Nicole Brown.